UniversalDependencies/docs/_xcl/format.md

 The following MISC features give additional information on the lemmas.

 * `LId` is a unique identifier of the dictionary entry, used with homonyms.
-It is the lemma itself, followed by a hyphen and a numeric identifier.
-Example: մի-1.
+It only applies to words with coinciding values of the LEMMA and UPOS fields.
+The value of the `LId` field contains the lemma followed by a hyphen and a numeric identifier.
+Example: *մի-1*.
 * `Gloss` feature contains an English translation of the lemma.
-The English glosses are based on those used in the electronic concordance of the Armenian Bible issued as part of the Arak29 Project (https://arak29.org/bible/book/index_w_az.htm, https://bible.armeniancathedral.org/).
+The English glosses are adapted from those used in the electronic concordance of the Armenian Bible issued as part of the Arak29 Project (https://arak29.org/bible/book/index_w_az.htm, https://bible.armeniancathedral.org/).